tonykastaneda/ddmk-nevercry/README.md

 # About Achievements
 This workaround disables Steam Achievements as a by prodcut of the goldberg emulator

+# Unknown Known Issues
+During my time putting this together, I got a firewall popup asking me to allow private network access for each individual game.
+But for some reason, "Accept" was greyed out, but "Cancel" wasn't.
+Either way, canceling the popup didn't seem to break anything as the games opened and closed without fault after that, and no popup has happened since.
+I'm assuming this has to do with the Goldberg emulator.
+I've since included the disable networking config as per some people's suggestions, but there is no way for me to test this as I've already canceled the popup on my end

 # Create Savegame Backups